PEXANE2/azure-docs.tr-tr/articles/media-services/latest/configure-connect-nodejs-howto.md

 ## <a name="run-your-app"></a>Uygulamanızı çalıştırma

-Bir komut istemi açın. Örneğin dizinine göz atın ve aşağıdaki komutları uygulayın:
+Bir komut istemi açın. Örneğin dizinine gidin ve aşağıdaki komutları yürütün:

 ```
 npm install